SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/optional-01-running-locally/README.md

 > You can follow the Configure systems in Cloud Connector - [https://developers.sap.com/tutorials/btp-app-ext-service-cloud-connector.html](https://developers.sap.com/tutorials/btp-app-ext-service-cloud-connector.html) tutorial to learn how you can configure an ABAP system in Cloud Connector

-***Running all the services locally***
+### ***(Optional) Running all the services locally***

-The commands and table below capture the configuration that would be required for the different services to be exposed via Cloud Connector.
+👉  The commands and table below capture the configuration that would be required for the different services to be exposed via Cloud Connector.
 First, make sure that all the services are running locally and then configure the systems and resources below in the Cloud Connector administration UI.

+> ⚠️ We've already configured the SAP S/4HANA Cloud mock server.
+All we will need to instantiate will be the BP Dependants services.

 ```bash
 # Run the SAP S/4HANA Cloud mock server